 Step 6 – Shine a black light, shoot, and enjoy!

 Glow in the Dark Jello Shots

-In a small saucepan over medium heat, bring tonic water to a boil.
-Once boiling, remove from heat.
+- In a small saucepan over medium heat, bring tonic water to a boil.
+Once boiling, remove from heat.1 cup tonic water

-In a large bowl, add powdered jello mix and pour in boiled tonic water.
-Whisk quickly until jello is dissolved.
+- In a large bowl, add powdered gelatin mix and pour in boiled tonic water.
+Whisk quickly until gelatin is dissolved.3 ounces lime gelatin

-Add chilled rum (or vodka) to jello mix and whisk quickly until combined.
+- Add chilled Malibu rum to gelatin mixture and whisk quickly until combined.1 cup Malibu rum

-Pour jello into shot cups, smoothing or spooning out any bubbles that form on top.
-Place jello shots in the refrigerator and let set for at least 4-6 hours.
+- Place finished jello shots in the refrigerator and let set for at least 4-6 hours.

 - Serve immediately.

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.